Get all the latest data for Serbia

 How do I confirm there are no liens in Serbia right now?

-The standard way to confirm there are no liens or encumbrances on a property in Serbia is to obtain a recent cadastre extract from RGZ, which shows any registered mortgages, charges, or other claims against the property.
+The standard way to confirm there are no liens in Serbia is to review the cadastre extract and have the lawyer or notary check registered mortgages, injunctions, disputes, easements, and other rights.

 How do I check zoning and permitted use in Serbia right now?